pmem/pmdk/doc/pmempool/pmempool.1.md

 The debug logs are available only in the debug version of the tool, which is not provided by binary packages, but can be built from sources.
-The **pmempool.static-debug** binary blob can be found in the 'src/tools/pmempool/' subdirectory.
+The **pmempool.static-debug** binary can be found in the 'src/tools/pmempool/' subdirectory.

 + **PMEMPOOL_TOOL_LOG_LEVEL**